 Well, it began with my underwater camera.
 I was just going to get out there, make shark documentaries and change the world.
 I thought it was going to be easy and that people would care about what I had to say and I could change government policies.
 I was just so hopeful until the world crushed my spirit into a million pieces.

 I made my first DVD when I was 14, sent it to Peter Garrett with a letter saying, please don’t renew the shark fishery, thinking that would work, but it didn’t.
 I didn’t even get a response and the fishery was renewed for another four years.

 So, after that I began to look into it in more depth.
 I teamed up with researchers and law students and developed some pretty good papers to argue my case.

-But after trying to tear apart policies, lobbying government – I collected 2500 signatures and sent them through to Department of Fisheries and all I got for that effort was an acknowledgement letter.
-I realised they hadn’t even bothered to read them.
+But after trying to tear apart policies, lobbying the government – I collected 2500 signatures and sent them through to the Department of Fisheries and all I got for that effort was an acknowledgment letter.
+I realized they hadn’t even bothered to read them.
 And nothing changed.

-I realised that I was never going to be able to change governments or change laws, so instead, I’m going to make people really mad about it.
+I realized that I was never going to be able to change governments or change laws, so instead, I’m going to make people really mad about it.